How should you consolidate debt after Christmas?

-When you compare options for debt consolidation personal loans, be sure to check the following:
+When you compare personal loans for debt consolidation, be sure to check the following:

 - Interest rate.
 First, check whether the rate is variable or fixed.
-Variable rates may change over your loan term while fixed rates remain, well, fixed.
+Variable personal loan rates may change over your loan term while fixed rates remain, well, fixed.
 Once you know whether it's fixed or variable, compare that rate with other fixed or variable rate loans and ensure it is competitive.
-You should also compare the comparison rate as this includes the rate and fees.
+You should also compare the personal loan comparison rate as this includes the rate and fees.

 - Fees.
 What fees will you be charged?
 Check for upfront fees such as establishment or application fees as well as ongoing fees such as annual or monthly fees.
 These fees will add to your debt.